chonnessey/chonnessey/README.md

 # <p align='center'>Hi there, I'm Adrian Camacho 👋</p>

-Creative and forward-thinking Junior Stack Developer with a keen eye in creating intuitive digital design projects.
+Creative and forward-thinking Junior Full Stack Developer with a keen eye in creating intuitive digital design projects.
 I've spent the last 7 years honing in my soft skills in the service industry and am more than ready to make the transition into web development.

 - 🔭 I’m currently working on [Mock PDX Burger Week](https://github.com/chonnessey/pdx_burger_week)